CapgeminiCIS/hackerkiste-hackathon/05_Stage_2_Ingress.md

 ### Stage 2 Ingress Controller
 In our example code the pipeline is already ready to go and will deploy an nginx based ingress controller, which we will use later to create our routes.

-To make our life's easier we used a publicly available Helm Chart.
-But we wont go deeper into Helm Charts here, so we ask you kindly just to accept this as a service in your cluster to manage your ingoing routing.
-[What is Helm?](https://helm.sh/)
+To make it easier we used a publicly available Helm chart.
+But we will not go deeper into it here, so we ask you kindly just to accept this as a service in your cluster to manage your ingoing routing.
+If you would like to know more about it: [What is Helm?](https://helm.sh/)

-### Helm Chart we used
+### Helm Chart We Used
 Helm Chart Name: *ingress-nginx/ingress-nginx*

-### Run your Pipeline
+### Run Your Pipeline
-Simply run the Stage 2 Workflow
+Simply run the stage 2 workflow

 `#File: .github/workflows/ingress.yml`
 ```